Academic Catalog

 Chamberlain Payment Plans

-Chamberlain University offers payment plans for tuition, books and any required electronic materials.
-The standard payment plan allows students to break up their out-of-pocket expenses into two equal installment payments.
-Delinquent payments may result in registration holds and loss of ability to participate in payment plans.
-Any student account balance owed when a student leaves Chamberlain must be repaid to Chamberlain within four months of the date attendance ceased, in accordance with terms of Chamberlain’s student account agreement.
+Chamberlain University offers payment plans for tuition and fees.
+Payment plans allow students to break up their out-of-pocket expenses in up to four equal installments.
+Delinquent payments may result in registration holds and loss of ability to participate in additional payment plans.
+Any student account balance owed when a student leaves Chamberlain must be paid at that time or their account will be sent to a colletions agency and potentially reported to a credit bureau.
+Failure to make scheduled payments may result in loss of ability to participate in Chamberlain's payment plans.

 Financial Aid Process